bennycheung/bennycheung.github.io/_posts/2016-04-23-raspberry-pi-3-for-computer-vision.md

 ## Install Orange - Machine Learning Tools
 Orange <http://orange.biolab.si> is a component-based data mining software.
 It includes a range of data visualization, exploration, preprocessing and modelling techniques.
 We shall discuss more about Orange in the future articles.

 *Due to the limitation of Raspberry Pi, we're having a hard time to get Orange framework compiled on Pi.
-We may want to run the machine learning component of your project on a Linux PC (Ubuntu 12.04) in this moment.*
+You may want to run the machine learning component of your project on a Linux PC (Ubuntu 12.04) in this moment.*

 You can clone from the [Orange Github Source](https://github.com/biolab/orange)